letlovewin/edamame/README.md

 An N-body simulation library written in C++ with Barnes-Hut trees.

 ## Building
-I suggest you use the `-fsanitize=leak` tag when you compile this, especially in g++.
+I suggest you use the `-fsanitize=leak` tag when you compile this, especially in g++, since for some reason, if this is ommitted, there is a double free error (sorry).
+Just put the `gravity.h` file into your program and then compile it however you do.

 ## Usage